 Different versions of Spaghetti alla Nerano.

-Although, I have read that the original recipe for this fried zucchini pasta has been kept a secret by Maria Grazia's family, there are some Italian sites claiming the original.
+Although, the exact original recipe for this fried zucchini pasta has been kept a secret by Maria Grazia's family, there are some Italian recipe sites claiming the original.
 The problem is they aren't all exactly the same.

-For example, most Italian recipes call for the zucchini to be fried in olive oil, but some say peanut oil.
+For example, most Italian recipes call for the zucchini rounds to be fried in olive oil, but some say peanut oil.
 In the Stanley Tucci version, the chef used sunflower oil!
 I used extra virgin olive oil.
-It's the most traditional oil in Southern Italy and in my opinion adds flavour to the zucchini.
+It's the most traditional oil in Southern Italy and in my opinion adds both flavour and nutrients to this dish.

 Another difference is in the cheese.
 An Italian article I came across about this recipe said that originally 3 cheeses were used; caciocavallo, pecorino and caciotta.
-Nowadays, most Italian recipes include provolone del Monaco or caciocavallo and maybe some pecorino.
+Nowadays, most Italian recipes include provolone del Monaco cheese or caciocavallo and maybe some pecorino or Parmigiano.

-In the recipe from 'Searching for Italy' the cheese is Italian Parmigiano Reggiano.
-None of these Italian cheeses are vegetarian, although vegetarian provolone exists and, of course, you can use vegetarian parmesan.
+In the recipe from 'Searching for Italy', the cheese is only Italian Parmigiano Reggiano (parmesan cheese).
+NB None of these Italian cheeses are vegetarian, although vegetarian provolone exists and, of course, you can use vegetarian parmesan.

 The secret to a great spaghetti alla Nerano.

 In my opinion, the secret to this dish is that the fried zucchini slices have to be immersed in boiling water.
 This is so that they reabsorb some of the liquid they lost during the frying.
-Then some of the zucchini slices are creamed with some pasta cooking water.
+Then some of the zucchini slices are creamed with some pasta cooking water to make a creamy sauce.

 You only need to cream ⅓ of the zucchini slices.
 The rest are left whole.
 Not all Italian recipes for spaghetti alla Nerano call for these steps, nor does the Stanley Tucci version.
 But, I think it makes this dish creamier and richer.